LeopoldWalther/UDND-Data-Structures-and-Algorithms/Project_1/problem_2/explanation_2.md

 ### Space
 There are two lists used.
 One list holding all paths to files with the required suffix and one list holding all entities of the current directory.
 Both lists are instantiated for each recursion.
+O(n)